alces-software/knowledgebase/docs/source/network-hardware/network-hardware-guides.rst

 BIOS Settings
 ^^^^^^^^^^^^^

+It's recommended to ensure that the BIOS settings are reset to default and the latest BIOS version is installed before optimising the settings.
+This can ensure that any issues that may be present in the configuration before proceeding have been removed.

 When it comes to optimising the BIOS settings on a system in the network, the following changes are recommended: